-which readers have in Lowell is still divided between his rich, abundant prose, and his thoughtful, often passionate verse.
-The sentiment of his early poetry, always humane, has been enriched by larger experience; so that the themes which he has lately chosen demand and receive a broad treatment, full of sympathy with the most generous instincts of the present, and built upon historic foundations.
-In 1877 he went to Spain as Minister Plenipotentiary.
+In 1877 Lowell went to Spain as Minister Plenipotentiary.
 In 1880 he was transferred to England as Minister Plenipotentiary near the Court of St. James.
-His duties as American Minister have not prevented him from producing occasional writings, which have chiefly been in connection with public events.
+His duties as American Minister did not prevent him from producing occasional writings, chiefly in connection with public events.
 Notable among these are his address at the unveiling of a statue of Fielding, and his address on Democracy.
-6 UNDER THE OLD ELM.